 The good news is that there are lots of different methods to choose from and there is something that will work for everyone, no matter the disability.

 - Do you need a birth control method that gives protection from STIs?
-If both people are free of STIs, meaning this is their first sexual relationship or they have been tested for STIs, they may choose not to use condoms.
+It is recommended that people use a condom (male or female) every time they have vaginal, anal and genital to genital contact in order to prevent STI transmission.
+Other birth control methods do not protect against STI transmission.
 Dual protection (e.g., using a hormonal contraception plus a condom) greatly lowers the risk of unintended pregnancy and STI.

 - Do we need to visit the doctor to talk about which method is best?
 What are the side effects?
 Where can we go to get birth control?
 This may take planning as some types of birth control will not work right away.